andrewdavidmackenzie/flow/docs/running/flowr.md

 - `flowr flowr/examples/sequence 10` - compile the flow
     - A short sequence of numbers (2, 5, 8) and a string will be printed.
 The "10" represents the maximum of the sequence.
 - `flowr flowr/examples/sequence/manifest.json 10` - compile the flow, specifying the full path to the manifest.json file

+### `flowrgui`
+Similar to `flowrcli` that interacts with the terminal and the file system for IO, `flowrgui` is another runner for flows, but with a Graphical User Interface (GUI).
+It displays STDIO and STDERR on the UI, shows images written to visually and tracks writes to files during execution.

+Most (but not all) of the same command line options as `flowrcli` are supported, and help can be see using:

+`flowrgui --help`